nestordemeure/anagram_design/README.md

 ## TODO

-* letterfirst type of questions (ie A first), and not just letter present
-  * same cost as normal letter present tests
-  * can add letter second soft conditions

 * soft no:
   * introduce sounds and not just letters?
   * introduces ones having to do with letter positions?